Lockheed Shipbuilding and Construction Company

 Lockheed Shipbuilding and Construction Company in Seattle played an important role in constructing and repairing vessels for the U.S. Navy.
-It relied on asbestos for years, putting workers and navy veterans at risk of exposure and illness.
+It relied on asbestos for years, putting workers and Navy veterans at risk of exposure and illnesses like mesothelioma.

 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Currently, there is over $30 billion in asbestos trust funds, awaiting those who’ve been diagnosed with an asbestos illness.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.